 Show continues to October 27 with viewing by appointment.

 A selection of paintings spanning Pat’s 70-year career as a professional artist, featuring images from locations around the world.

 An overview of Pat’s career, including her background, education, inspiration, travels, awards and solo exhibitions.

 Pat has exhibited nationally and internationally, with over 70 solo shows to her credit.
 Her work is represented in over 200 corporate collections.

 Pat Fairhead came to Canada from England when she was 10 years old.
 Two days after arriving in Toronto she went to Muskoka and fell in love with the Canadian landscape.
 This sparked a life-long love affair with the wilderness.

 At age 15 she was accepted to the Ontario College of Art (now OCADU), but had to wait until she turned 16 before she could attend.
-She has an M.Ed from the Ontario Institute for Studies in Education, and an M.A. from Goddard College, Vermont.
+She achieved an M.Ed from the Ontario Institute for Studies in Education, and an M.A. from Goddard College, Vermont.

-During her career Pat has had 70 solo shows nationally and internationally.
+During her career Pat had 70 solo shows nationally and internationally.
 Her work can be found in the Royal Collection of Prints and Drawings at Windsor Castle, England, and is represented in at least 200 corporate collections, government buildings and universities.

 Pat’s first recognition came at age 16 with a proficiency prize from the Ontario College of Art.
 She was elected to the Canadian Society of Painters in Watercolour in 1966, and the Ontario Society of Artists in 1986.
 She became a member of the Royal Canadian Academy of Art in 1993, and was awarded the A.J.
 Casson Medal for Excellence in Watercolour in 2011.